 The Givealittle platform is Kiwi owned and operated, and staunchly proud of the fact.
 There is no overseas conglomerate profiting from your donor’s charity and local help is always on hand.

-We will assign an account manager to your Event who will work with you to design an awesome Event page.
+We are here to help.
 Want a custom URL?
 No problem.
 Need a standardised page template to make it easy for participants to sign-up?
 Done.
 If you can’t see how to do what you want, feel free to contact our friendly support team.